 Looking to add a little sparkle and shine to the closet of a mini fashionista?
-You can’t go wrong with this fun kids’ accessories line that’s owned by a six-year-old!
-Lily Frilly Adeleye (with a little help from her mom) crafts adorable hair bows, hair clips, backpacks, and more, which you can find on the brand’s website and on Amazon.
+You can’t go wrong with this fun kids accessories line owned by a 7-year-old!
+Lily Frilly Adeleye (with a little help from her mom) crafts adorable hair bows, hair clips, backpacks and more, which you can find on the brand’s website and on Amazon.
 Even better?
 A major part of this brand’s mission is to empower young girls, helping them embrace their confidence and become a force in the world of business.

 This Black-owned brand is all about beauty and wellness—and the place where they meet to help transform you into the best, healthiest version of you.
 You’ll find all sorts of lotions and potions for your skin and hair, as well as a line of supplements packed with good-for-you ingredients.
-Try the new Glow & Grow Beauty Greens (which is loaded with superfoods), Fountain of Youth Collagen, and vitamin-based gummies for your hair, skin, and nails.
+Try the styling crème and the definition gel.

-Founded by former refugee, model, and Miss Congo Natacha Paugam, Ustawi creates products with all-natural ingredients based on family recipes from Africa.
-And while women of any color will reap the benefits of these skin care essentials, the brand is deliberate about addressing issues commonly associated with melanated and darker-hued skin.
-If you sometimes struggle with hyperpigmentation and dark spots, then you’ll definitely appreciate products like the Niacinamide Dark Spot Corrector and the Red Algae Detoxifying Toner.
+Founded by former refugee, model and Miss Congo Natacha Paugam, Ustawi creates products with all-natural ingredients based on family recipes from Africa.
+And while women of any color will reap the benefits of these skin-care essentials, the brand is deliberate about addressing issues commonly associated with melanated and darker-hued skin.
+If you sometimes struggle with hyperpigmentation and dark spots, then you’ll definitely appreciate products like the Niacinamide Dark Spot Corrector and Red Algae Detoxifying Toner.

-Looking for a fun, bold, and non-toxic nail polish?
+Looking for a fun, bold and nontoxic nail polish?
 You’re in the right place!
-Boasting a wide range of colors from pale pinks to bright yellows to glittery sparkles, 25th & June is 10-Free, which means it’s free of the 10 most commonly found chemicals in nail polish.
+Boasting a wide range of colors from pale pinks to bright yellows to glittery sparkles, 25th & June polish is 10-Free, which means it’s free of the 10 most commonly found chemicals in nail polish.
 With these polishes, you can feel good about your mani on a variety of levels.

-This goal of this non-toxic hair and skin care brand?
+The goal of this nontoxic hair- and skin-care brand?
 “Uncovering the masks” that we hide behind.
-When Dana, Beneath Your Mask’s founder, was diagnosed with lupus, she began looking for clean products to rejuvenate her skin—and not make her condition worse.
-That’s when she decided to create non-toxic, organic, and hydrating products.
-Try the Heal Whipped Skin Soufflé, which is packed with shea butter and nourishing oils and vitamins, and you’ll be a fan for life.
+When Dana, Beneath Your Mask’s founder, was diagnosed with lupus, she began looking for clean products that would rejuvenate her skin—and not make her condition worse.
+That’s when she decided to create nontoxic, organic and hydrating products.
+Try Heal Whipped Skin Soufflé, which is packed with shea butter and nourishing oils and vitamins, and you’ll be a fan for life.

 This trailblazing beauty brand is one of Oprah’s Favorite Things and has landed on a slew of “best of” lists for its vegan nail lacquers.
-Founded in 2013 when Kitiya Mischo King was couldn’t find richly colored, high-quality, non-toxic nail polish while she was pregnant with her son, she decided to take matters into her own hands…literally.
-Today, her products are 10 Free—good for you and good for the environment.
-Make sure to watch for a new limited-edition color each season through the brand’s Lacquer of Love campaign; all proceeds from these sales will go toward organizations that empower women.
+Founded in 2013 when Kitiya Mischo King couldn’t find richly colored, high-quality, nontoxic nail polish while she was pregnant with her son, she decided to take matters into her own hands—literally.
+Today, her products are 10-Free—good for you, and good for the environment.

 Femi Secrets is the brand behind the innovative 100% Leakproof Pretty Panty, which will seriously change your life at that time of the month.
 Designed with convenience in mind, the brand even offers custom subscriptions and packages so that clients can receive monthly feminine-care packages and products.

 You’ll find all sorts of natural, plant-based goodness in Undefined’s beauty and wellness products.
-In fact, “undefining,” or destigmatizing, plant-based solutions, including CBD, was the driving force behind founder Dorian Morris’ desire to create this company.
-Try the CBD-infused Glow Detox soaking crystals or the adaptogen vegan chocolate R&R Bar for beauty that radiates from the inside out.
+In fact, “undefining,” or destigmatizing, plant-based solutions, including CBD, was the driving force behind founder Dorian Morris’s desire to create this company.
+Try the R&R Sun Serum for a gorgeous addition to your skin-care routine.

 Clean beauty products that come in universal shades?
 Yes, please!
-The first Black-owned Sephora Clean Color Cosmetics brand, LYS offers fab foundations, highlighters, cream blushes, and more for women of all shades.
-Look out for the new Triple Fix Full Coverage Brightening Concealer, available at Sephora in mid-February.
+The first Black-owned Sephora Clean Color Cosmetics brand, LYS offers fab foundations, highlighters, cream blushes and more for women of all shades.

 One of our favorite Black-owned makeup brands, Beauty Bakerie was founded by Cashmere Nicole in 2011.
-After overcoming a battle with cancer, Cashmere began to research more health-conscious beauty and makeup brands, and the Beauty Bakerie was born.
+After overcoming a battle with cancer, Nicole began to research more health-conscious beauty and makeup brands, and the Beauty Bakerie was born.
 You’ll fall in love with the variety of products created with high-quality, well-researched ingredients, like this beloved Flour Setting Powder.
 You’ll also love that the brand is dedicated to giving back.
-Cashmere’s Sugar Homes initiative, which she founded in 2016, helps orphaned children around the world.
+Nicole’s Sugar Homes initiative, founded in 2016, helps orphaned children around the world.

 Excellence through simplicity is at the heart of the London Grant Co., a body-care brand founded by Tiffany Staten.
-The products—which include rich creams, polishes, and scrubs—are handcrafted in Atlanta and are non-toxic, 100 percent natural or organic, cruelty-free, plant-based, and eco-conscious.
+The products—which include rich creams, polishes and scrubs—are handcrafted in Atlanta and are nontoxic, 100% natural or organic, cruelty-free, plant-based and eco-conscious.
 You’ll definitely want to try the best-selling Cocoa & Jojoba Body Soufflé.

 This nail polish brand was created with brown skin tones in mind.
 Showcasing a line of beautiful nudes with rich brown and cream hues, People of Color also offers vibrant pastels that beautifully accentuate melanated complexions.
 Founder Jacqueline Carrington was inspired to create the line due to her own experience of never seeing nail polish advertisements featuring women of color.

 This Black-women-owned wellness brand—which incorporates CBD into its products—focuses on promoting an anti-stress lifestyle and beauty regimen.
-You’ll find everything from Instagram-worthy vegan gummies to luminous face serum that will transform you in myriad ways.
+You’ll find everything from Instagram-worthy vegan gummies to body oil that will nourish even the most parched skin.

-This unique foot care line offers products that are non-toxic and made with organic ingredients.
-You’ll feel like you’re spending a day at the spa with detoxifying foot soaks, balms, polishes, serums, and more.
+This unique foot-care line offers products that are nontoxic and made with organic ingredients.
+You’ll feel like you’re spending a day at the spa with detoxifying foot soaks, balms, polishes, serums and more.
 Founded by Chrissy Cabrera, a mom of two and certified aromatherapist, the brand is now expanding to hand care and nail care.
-Start with the spa pedicure bundle to try some of the brand’s beloved best sellers and give yourself a DIY pedicure.
+Try the foot butter to smooth out those cracked heels before giving yourself a DIY pedicure.

 Based in Decatur, Georgia, this neighborhood bookshop offers a carefully curated selection of children’s books online.
 Its picks focus on diversity and inclusion and encourage empathy—all things we want our little ones to learn.